List of accidents and incidents involving the DC-3

-This is a list of pages listing accidents and incidents involving the Douglas DC-3 (Note: Military versions of the DC-3 were known as C-47 Skytrain, C-48, C-49, C-50, C-51, C-52, C-53 Skytrooper, C-68, C-84, C-117 Super Dakota and YC-129 by the United States Army Air Forces and its successor the United States Air Force; and as the R4D by the United States Navy.
-In Royal Air Force (and other British Commonwealth air forces') service, these aircraft were known as Dakotas.), including aircraft based on the DC-3 airframe such as the Douglas C-47 Skytrain and Lisunov Li-2.
-Military accidents are included; and hijackings and incidents of terrorism are covered, although acts of war are outside the scope of this list.
+This is a list of pages listing accidents and incidents involving the Douglas DC-3, (Note: Military versions of the DC-3 were known as C-47 Skytrain, C-48, C-49, C-50, C-51, C-52, C-53 Skytrooper, C-68, C-84, C-117 Super Dakota and YC-129 by the United States Army Air Forces and its successor the United States Air Force; and as the R4D by the United States Navy.
+In Royal Air Force (and other British Commonwealth air forces') service, these aircraft were known as Dakotas.) including aircraft based on the DC-3 airframe such as the Douglas C-47 Skytrain and Lisunov Li-2.
+Hijackings and incidents of terrorism are included, as are military accidents, although acts of war are outside the scope of this list.